How to Set a Proxy in Selenium Java [2025]

 import java.util.List;

-public class rotator {
+public class Scraper {

 public static void main(String[] args) throws InterruptedException {

-// Download the required driver binaries
+// download the required driver binaries

 WebDriverManager.chromedriver().setup();

-// Define a list of proxy addresses and ports
+// define a list of proxy addresses and ports

 List<String> proxyList = new ArrayList<>();